Memorandum On Safety

 If a yacht has to take urgent avoiding action to prevent a collision, the engine may be used and the circumstances reported on the Declaration (see EAORA Sailing Instruction Part 1 paragraph 13).
 Auxiliary engines should be kept in a condition in which they will start readily.

-While it is not a mandatory requirement to carry them, White flares may be used at any time to draw attention to the presence of the yacht.
+White flares may be used at any time to draw attention to the presence of the yacht.
 Flares carried for this purpose should be kept in readiness for instant use, be clearly marked and separate from red flares.
 Red flares or orange smoke may be used in man overboard recovery.

-High powered lamps are required to be carried on board but caution should be observed in their use especially if aimed at ships' bridges for long periods as this can obscure the pilots' vision.
+High powered lamps are required to be carried on board, but caution should be observed in their use especially if aimed at ships' bridges for long periods as this can obscure the pilots' vision.

 Care should be taken to display these correctly in a position at least 13ft above the water-line in accordance with World Sailing instruction.